 Third, most traditional economies produce only what they need.
 There is rarely surplus or leftovers.
 That makes it unnecessary to trade or create money.

-Fourth, when traditional economies do trade, they rely on barter.
+Fourth, when traditional economies do trade, they rely on bartering.
 It can only occur between groups that don't compete.
 For example, a tribe that relies on hunting exchanges food with a group that relies on fishing.
 Because they just trade meat for fish, there is no need for cumbersome currency.

-Fifth, traditional economies start to evolve once they start farming and settle down.
+Lastly, traditional economies start to evolve once they start farming and settle down.
 They are more likely to have a surplus, such as a bumper crop, that they use for trade.
 When that happens, the groups create some form of money.
 That facilitates trading over long distances.